SmartFinn/eve-ng-integration/README.md

     You will need to log out and then log back in again for this change to take effect.

-2. #### Error `End of file on pipe magic during open` when starts Wireshark
+2. #### Error `End of file on pipe magic during open` when starting Wireshark

     Install `ssh-askpass` package for your distro, or setup SSH key-based authentication with EVE-NG (UNetLab) machine.

 3. #### Click on a node does not open an app (opens another app) in all browsers

-    Set the `eve-ng-integration.desktop` as default handler for telnet, capture and docker URL schemes:
+    Execute the following commands to set the `eve-ng-integration.desktop` as default handler for telnet, capture, and docker URL schemes:

     ```bash
     mkdir -p ~/.local/share/applications/